 2. Implement a productivity tips system

-Customers that never receive a call-back or an estimate, technicians that are not updated on a job’s details, invoices slipping through the cracks are all issues that unorganized businesses deal with it.
+Customers who never receive a call-back or an estimate, technicians who are not updated on a job’s details, and invoices slipping through the cracks are all issues that unorganized businesses deal with.

 Job management software is the solution.
 Since everything we mentioned is integrated in a clean, organized dashboard from where you can see the main business reports, you don’t have to worry about employees being overwhelmed and forgetting crucial details.
 A powerful software should handle all of these and more, walking employees through the process and ensuring that nothing is missed.